jgugwa/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-this is a continuation of SLL
+this is a continuation of sll